 Are you having a difficult time drawing hair with graphite pencils?

-Drawing hair is a struggle many artists face until they learn some simple techniques that help them to draw hair that looks as if it is flowing off the paper.
+Drawing hair is a struggle many artists face until they learn some simple techniques that help them to draw hair that looks like it is flowing off the paper.

 Below are the steps I use when I draw realistic hair with graphite.
 The techniques I use can also be applied to a charcoal drawing.

-There is a video at the end of the post so you can watch the techniques I use for drawing hair.
+There is a video at the end of the post to watch the techniques I use for drawing hair.

 How To Draw Realistic Hair With Graphite Pencil